Republicof1/TweetClip/runnable/Data/readme.txt

    using elasticsearch returns formatted nd-JSON with metadata ready to _bulk import into elasticsearch. using prototype returns a text list every serach term found with the present config file and clip mode.

-   using symbolReplacement means that all handles and screen names are replaced with randomisesd human readable terms whereever they appear including within text.
+   using symbolReplacement means that all twitter handles are replaced with randomisesd human readable terms whereever they appear including within text.
 Note: this process maintains a history between runs to ensure consistent application of pseudonyms.
-This will also produce a table (~_codexKey.csv) containing each pair of original and replaced symbols. using refreshSymbols means that the system will delete the record of used symbols and will start again.
+This will also produce a table (~_codexKey.csv) containing each pair of original and replaced symbols.
+Now included in this mode (new from 2.5.0 onwards) is functionality to replace certain fields in product output with the code "EXCLUDED_FROM_OUTPUT".
+This ensures that commonly identifiable data can be explicitly excluded.
+The file "exclusionFields.excf" is used to define a new line delineated list of fields to suppress.
+This can be modified but presently contiains a full list of contentious data - user names and descriptions. using refreshSymbols means that the system will delete the record of used symbols and will start again.
 In this case a given replacement symbol is likely to be reused for a new handle but will remain consistent in subsequent runs without this flag.

     >>EXAMPLE COMMAND<<